vrtmrz/obsidian-livesync/updates.md

 Note at 0.22.2: **Now, to rescue mobile devices, Maximum file size is set to 50 by default**.
 Please configure the limit as you need.
 If you do not want to limit the sizes, set zero manually, please.

 #### Version history
+- 0.22.7
+  - Fixed:
+    - No longer deleted hidden files were ignored.
+    - The document history dialogue is now able to process the deleted revisions.
+    - Deletion of a hidden file is now surely performed even if the file is already conflicted.
 - 0.22.6
   - Fixed:
     - Fixed a problem with synchronisation taking a long time to start in some cases.